 - If a reference mark has slumped or moved.

 - If the area of interest is large, such as in LiDAR surveys or roading projects.

 - If there are no reliable reference marks near the site.

 In these cases, it can be difficult to compare heighted data in a consistent manner.
 Additional time and resources may be spent on either resolving data management issues or dealing with the consequences of decisions based on incorrect information.

-The slides from the meeting with council and the subsequent technical meeting are available in the Attachments section at the bottom of the page.
+The slides from the first meeting with council and the subsequent technical meeting are available in the attachments section at the bottom of the page.

 For additional information please contact Rachelle Winefield: email@example.com